igiranezaa/wireframing/README.md

 # Wireframing
+## Introduction
+Wireframing is a crucial step in the design process, serving as a blueprint or skeletal framework of a website or application.
+It focuses on the layout, structure, and placement of elements without including detailed design elements like colors, fonts, or images.

+## Importance of Wireframing
+- **Clarifies Ideas and Concepts:** Translates abstract ideas into tangible visual representations.
+- **Facilitates Communication:** Acts as a communication tool among designers, developers, and stakeholders.
+- **Identifies Usability Issues:** Highlights potential navigation and interaction problems early.
+- **Saves Time and Resources:** Detecting design flaws early prevents costly revisions later.
+- **Guides Design and Development:** Ensures the final product aligns with the initial
+-
 ## Key Elements of a Wireframe

 Wireframes focus on the basic structure and functionality of a website or application.
 The key elements include: